VedantiAHattarki/ai-ml-internship/README.md

 1. Open Swagger UI.
 2. Select the API endpoint.
 3. Click `Try it out`.
-4. Upload a file if required.
+4. Upload a file if the endpoint requires it.
 5. Click `Execute`.
 6. Check the response body.

-This allows image, PDF, and video APIs to be tested directly from the browser.
+This allows the image, PDF, and video APIs to be tested directly from the browser.

 ---